Trusted WordPress tutorials, when you need them most.

 Code preview for manually adding custom dashboard logo

-To ensure your custom logo displays in the dashboard, expand the Location dropdown menu and choose ‘Admin Only.’
+To ensure your custom logo appears in the dashboard, you’ll want to expand the ‘Location’ dropdown menu and choose ‘Admin Only.’

 Admin only

-Lastly, toggle the switch from Inactive to Active and click the ‘Save’ button.
+Lastly, you can toggle the switch from Inactive to Active and click the ‘Save’ button.

 This code simply adds the CSS required to display your custom logo in the WordPress admin bar.